 How do you measure the waterproofness of a hiking jacket?

 Two techniques are traditionally used to make a garment waterproof: the coating and the membrane.
 Don't run off, it's simpler than it sounds!

-A coating is a waterproofing material (a kind of paste) that is spread on the inside of the fabric.
-It prevents water from seeping into the garment from outside but releases the moisture produced by the body during exertion.
+• Coating is a waterproofing material (a kind of paste) applied to the inside of the fabric.
+It prevents water from penetrating the garment, but can allow water vapour produced by the body's activity to escape from the inside.

+How do you measure the waterproofness of a hiking jacket?